-"I would like for the true members of the Church of Christ to read a short article from a boy in uniform: that despite the terrible condito the Holy Scriptures.
+"I would like for the true members of the Church of Christ to read a short article from a boy in uniform; that despite the terrible conditions which he faces, is trying to live according to the Holy Scriptures.

 When I registered at my local board, I signed as a C. O. to combative military duty.
 My local board refused to give me much consideration in the matter, but later did recommend me for noncombative service.